Nearshoring is the process of offloading responsibilities and jobs to countries near your geographic location.

 Communication is a two-way street, but that doesn’t mean that miscommunication can’t be avoided.

 What we can do, as professionals, is to practice empathy and vocalize our concerns and questions early on.
-There’s no harm in asking questions, especially when almost everyone is distributed into neighboring countries.
+There’s no harm in asking questions, especially when almost everyone is distributed outside the country.

 Managing a nearshoring team is just like handling an in-house group.
 The only difference is most of the meetings and communication are done online rather than in person.